levabd/android-version-checker/docs/index.md

 **Fourth** solution is pretty good.
 You have to get this value from your Google
 Play Store page.

 ```
 <div class="content" itemprop="softwareVersion"> 1.2.5  </div>
 ```

 **But** you have to update the app when something in html is changed.
 And this method have another side effect.
 Google don't show app version number when you use several platforms (x86 and armeabi-v7a).
 For example https://play.google.com/store/apps/details?id=com.wipon.wipon page have not version number on it.

-That's why I`d like to use Google Play Developer API and fake deploy mechanism to get apk's list.
+That's why I'd like to use Google Play Developer API and fake deploy mechanism to get apk's list.
 This method is the most stable in my opinion.
 It realised in this repo